KingSwim404/software-engineer-manifesto/README.md

   - If you agree but does not planning to require yourself, don't fork it.

-  - Hope that you not only understand, but also going to use this manifesto require yourself.
+  - Hope you not only understand, but also use this manifesto require yourself.

 - ### Hope someone can help translate into other languages , thanks